Top-notch Spanish <> English translation and editing across disciplines and genres

 Currently seeking a publisher for

-• Otra que no soy yo / Someone Who Isn’t Me [Working title].
+• Otra que no soy yo / Someone I’m Not [Working title].
 Bilingual poetry collection by Eugenia Toledo-Keyser (Chile-US), translated by Erin Goodman.
 See: Translation of “Once Upon a Time” by Toledo-Keyser in Circumference (October 2023), and “The Objects” in Northwest Review (Summer 2021).

 Nuestra misión